Penal transportation: Transportation from British India

-Use by France
+France

 France transported convicts to Devil's Island and New Caledonia in the 19th and early-to-mid 20th centuries.
 Devil's Island, a French penal colony in Guiana, was used for transportation from 1852 to 1953.
 New Caledonia became a French penal colony from the 1860s until the end of the transportations in 1897; about 22,000 criminals and political prisoners (most notably Communards) were sent to New Caledonia.

 Henri Charrière (16 November 1906 – 29 July 1973) was a French writer, convicted in 1931 as a murderer by the French courts and pardoned in 1970.
 He wrote the novel Papillon, a semi-autobiographical novel of his incarceration in and escape from a penal colony in French Guiana.

-The most significant transported prisoner is probably French army officer Alfred Dreyfus, wrongly convicted of treason in a trial in 1894, held in an atmosphere of antisemitism.
+The most significant individual transported prisoner is probably French army officer Alfred Dreyfus, wrongly convicted of treason in a trial in 1894, held in an atmosphere of antisemitism.
 He was sent to Devil's Island.
 The case became a cause célèbre known as the Dreyfus Affair, and Dreyfus was fully exonerated in 1906.

-Deportations in the Soviet Union
+Soviet Union

-Unlike normal penal transportation, many Soviet people were transported as criminals in forms of deportation being proclaimed as enemies of people in a form of collective punishment.
-During the Second World War, the Soviet Union transported up to 1.9 million people from western republics to Siberia and the Central Asian republics of the Union.
+Unlike normal penal transportation, many Soviet people were transported as criminals in forms of deportation being proclaimed as enemies of the people in a form of collective punishment.
+During the Second World War, the Soviet Union transported up to 1.9 million people from its western republics to Siberia and the Central Asian republics of the Union.
 Most were persons accused of treasonous collaboration with Nazi Germany, or of Anti-Soviet rebellion.
-Following death of Joseph Stalin, most of them rehabilitated.
+Following the death of Joseph Stalin, most of them were rehabilitated.
 Populations targeted included Volga Germans, Chechens, and Caucasian Turkic populations.
 The transportations had a twofold objective: to remove potential liabilities from the warfront, and to provide human capital for the settlement and industrialization of the largely underpopulated eastern regions.
-The policy continued until February 1956, when Nikita Khrushchev in his speech "On the Personality Cult and Its Consequences" condemned the transportation as a violation of Leninist principles.
+The policy continued until February 1956, when Nikita Khrushchev in his speech, "On the Personality Cult and Its Consequences", condemned the transportation as a violation of Leninist principles.
 Whilst the policy itself was rescinded, the transported populations did not begin to return to their original metropoles until after the collapse of the Soviet Union, in 1991.

 Modern Russia

-Prison Transportation

 The Russian government today still sends their convicts and political prisoners to prisons that echo those of the Soviet Union.
 The journey to these prisons and labor camps is long and arduous.